How To Avoid IRS Penalties

-The Internal Revenue allows you to avoid penalties if you have a good excuse, known as reasonable cause.
-The following information is excerpted directly from the Internal Revenue Manual, IRM 120.1.
+Internal Revenue allows you to avoid penalties if you have a good excuse, known as reasonable cause.
+The following information is from the Internal Revenue Manual, IRM 120.1.

 - Reasonable cause is based on all the facts and circumstances in each situation and allows the Service to provide relief from a penalty that would otherwise be assessed.
 Reasonable cause relief is generally granted when the taxpayer exercises ordinary business care and prudence in determining their tax obligations but is unable to comply with those obligations